Get started with Nextflow on Verily Workbench

 Configure and run the example 'rnaseq-nf' Nextflow pipeline

-Because you created a Git repo resource, the rnaseq-nf example should be automatically cloned into your new cloud environment, and you should
+Because you created a Git repo resource, the rnaseq-nf example should be automatically cloned into your new app, and you should

 see its directory, rnaseq-nf